samarthg55/Store-Profit-Analysis/README.md

 # Sales-Data-Visualization
-Store Profit Analysis in Tableau based on Net Sales and different Categories

 Project Summary: Sales Data Visualization
 This Tableau project visualizes sales data across various stores and menu items to analyze net sales performance, trends, and key insights.
 Below is a concise breakdown: